 As you can see, there are many hurdles to engaging remote workers.
 But it's possible if you have the right tools and approach.

-Employee communication apps, for instance, are perfect for getting communication flowing between the hard-to-reach and the rest of the business.
+Employee engagement apps, for instance, are perfect for getting communication flowing between the hard-to-reach and the rest of the business.
 These apps allow employees to easily and instantly access communications channels, on browser or mobile, from anywhere and at any time.
 They can view the latest news, post questions in forums, start debates in polls, and give feedback in surveys.
 And because most employees will have smartphones, getting them set up with the app is easy – all they need to do is download it.

 West Sussex County Council is an excellent real-world example of an organisation that used this kind of app to get more input and ideas from its hard-to-reach workers.